apolopena/gitpod-laravel-starter/README.md

 - Once the preview browser is open, You can set a breakpoint in the Gitpod IDE by clicking in the gutter next to the line of code you want in any PHP file in the `public` folder (or deeper)
 - Then in the Gitpod IDE in the browser:
-  2. Hit the debug icon in the left side panel to open the Debug panel.
+  1. Hit the debug icon in the left side panel to open the Debug panel.
-  3. Choose "Listen for XDebug" from the dropdown list.
+  2. Choose "Listen for XDebug" from the dropdown list.
-  4. Hit the green play button (you should see the status "RUNNING" in the Threads panel)
+  3. Hit the green play button (you should see the status "RUNNING" in the Threads panel)
-  5. Refresh the preview browser and you should now hit your breakpoint.
+  4. Refresh the preview browser and you should now hit your breakpoint in the IDE.

-All debugging is subject to server timeout, refreshing the preview browser will make this go away.
+All debugging is subject to server timeout, just refreshing preview browser if this happens.

 ### Debugging Blade templates